 Last week I shared 5 Tips to Be Happy at Work.
-These tips are designed to help you take simple, small steps in an area you may be struggling with so that you can be happier at work.
-They are tips that you can immediately put into action and will help you own your happiness at work or in any other area of life.
+These tips are designed to help you take simple, small steps in an area where you are struggling.
+You can immediately take action and improve your happiness at work and other areas of life.

 I received an email after I posted my list that inspired me do some more thinking and a bit of researching.